SpaikSaucus/SpaikSaucus/README.md

 ### Hi there 👋

 I’m SR Software Engineer with experience developing solutions for end-to-end software.
-I have a technical degree Higher in Programming, from the National Regional Technological University of Buenos Aires, Argentina (UTN FRBA).
+I have a technical degree Higher in Programming, from the National Regional Technological University of Buenos Aires, Argentina (also called UTN-FRBA).

 At the same time, I trained in finance through seminars, courses and self-study, broadening my understanding of personal finance.